 How would the proposed new or updated course differ from each existing course?

-The proposed course would differ in that it would not be specific to South Carolina but would walk through the MP process such that any SLT agency could use the information and implement this type of approach.
-The training would also touch on MP tools available, such as CoST, BenMAP and NEXUS.
+The proposed course would differ in that it would not be specific to South Carolina but would walk through the MP process such that any SLT agency could use the information and then design, develop and implement this type of approach.
+The training would also touch on MP tools available, such as the NEXUS screening tool, CoST, BenMAP, and others.

 How heavily has each existing course been used in recent years?